Lexicon-Frontend-course-2021-2022/tag-surfer/README.md

 ### Notes

 This was a fun project, in which I tried to separate and encapsulate functionality based on my current understanding of JavaScript.
-Specifically, I wantet to handle different views, and built a very simple View Class, complete with onShow()/onHide() hooks to handle switching views.
+Specifically, I wanted to handle different views, and built a very simple View Class complete with onShow()/onHide() hooks to handle switching views.

-To enable view handling on html elements, simply give the element ```<element ... class="view-handler" ... >``` and it will automatically be enabled for view handling.
-Hidden elements get the class ```hidden``` while not visible.
-Use css to hide elements.
+To enable view handling on html elements, simply give the element ```<element ... class="view-handler" ... >``` and it will automatically be enabled for view handling and added to the object as a vew.
+Hidden views get the class ```hidden```.
+Use css to hide these views.

 ```html
 <!-- Create four views -->